SequAna-Ukon/VTK_CF/README.md

 I generated it from [this](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=PRJNA413699&o=acc_s%3Aa&s=SRR6150369,SRR6150370,SRR6150371,SRR6150372,SRR6150373,SRR6150374,SRR6150375,SRR6150376,SRR6150377,SRR6150378,SRR6150379,SRR6150380,SRR6150381,SRR6150382,SRR6150383,SRR6150384,SRR6150385,SRR6150386,SRR6150387,SRR6150388,SRR6150389).
 You'll notice that I combined the reads from the same sample.

-> **Exercise**: import your outputs from kallisto into R so that we can use DESEQ2 to analyze them.
+> **Exercise**: import your outputs from kallisto into R so that we can use DESeq2 to analyze them.
 If you're up for the challenge, have a go at doing it yourself following the [DESeq2 documentation](https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#input-data).
-Else follow along with me.
+Else I've created an R script [here](https://github.com/SequAna-Ukon/VTK2023/blob/main/bostrom.r) that contains all downstream analyses steps, including plotting.

 Now it's time for us to create the DESeq2 object and perform the analysis.